 Bose Solo 5 Review: An Ultra-Compact Soundbar

 For a long time, we have not tested one of the products of the US company Bose, which is one of the largest speaker manufacturers and, for home use, is very popular with the products of small and very effective speaker packages for AV systems.
-We got a relatively miniature soundbar speaker for the test, which basically has the purpose of offering higher quality sound than the speaker units built into today’s modern TVs.
+We got a Bose Solo 5 Soundbar for the test, which basically has the purpose of offering higher quality sound than the speaker units built into today’s modern TVs.
 In this segment, Bose has created his own vision for the Solo 5 soundbar.

 Its small size (70 x 548 x 86 mm) by no means gives the impression of some noticeable quality in delivering good sound, but you would be completely wrong.

 The Bose Solo 5 will fit perfectly in combination with an 82cm TV, but no larger screen size will be a major design problem.
 The Soundbar can also be installed on a wall, but the wall mounts do not come with the speaker, so this will be an additional expense for the user.

 The Bose Solo 5 soundbar has the usual oval shape with rounded edges and a Bose inscription in the middle.
 It has no function buttons or switches on it and has a black metal hole in the front.
 Behind the grille are two speaker units that are slightly oriented to the right and left of the speakers, to give the widest possible sound image.
 In addition to the speakers, there are also two LEDs, which light up and change color to let the user know what the current Solo 5 sound mode is, and will also blink when confirming the change in audio output volume.
 The rear of the Solo 5 also has a minimalist approach.